ga4gh/vrs/docs/source/style.rst

 This page shows style conventions used in these docs.
+It will be built with other pages and you can view it (at docs/build/html/style.html).
+Unfortunately, because it's intentionally not included in the published docs, it generates the annoying warning "WARNING: document isn't included in any toctree".

 Headings